20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 4. Eat traditional food at a chiringuito

-However, the newest beach bars offer less traditional dishes and more international food such as sushi, tuna poke, falafel bowls, etc. If you’re vegetarian or vegan, you’ll probably find more options in the newest beach bars.
+However, the newest beach bars offer less traditional dishes and more international fare, such as sushi, tuna poke, and falafel bowls.
+If you’re vegetarian or vegan, you’ll probably find more options in the newest beach bars.

-If you want something in the middle – not too traditional and not too international, La Palapa Beach offers a mix of traditional and international dishes and vegetarian dishes.
+If you want something in the middle – not too traditional and not too international, La Playa Surf House offers a mix of traditional and international dishes and vegetarian dishes.

 5. Have a fun day at Aqualand Torremolinos